Net Worth

 In March 2023, Justin Bieber sold his music catalog to Hipgnosis Songs Capital, a UK-based investment company specializing in acquiring music royalties.
 The deal was valued at over $200 million.

 The sale included the rights to all his music up to his 2021 album Justice and Bieber’s entire discography, starting from his 2009 debut album, My World.
-This also encompassed some of his biggest hits, like “Baby,” “Sorry,” “Love Yourself,” “What Do You Mean?” and “Peaches.”
+This also included some of his biggest hits, such as “Baby,” “Sorry,” “Love Yourself,” “What Do You Mean?” and “Peaches.”

 According to Hipgnosis Songs, Bieber’s catalog sale is one of the biggest deals ever for an artist under 70.
 It represents a growing trend in the music industry, where younger artists seek to monetize their life’s work earlier in their careers.
 Ultimately, the sale of his catalog has not only significantly boosted his net worth but will also help accelerate the growth of his investment portfolio over time.